rac021/certme-quarkus-extension/README.md

 #### Quarkus Extension for Automatically Generating Let's Encrypt Certificate At Buildtime ( java 11 )

-1. Build Step ( need to be sudo in order to user the port 80 )
+1. Build Step ( need to be sudo in order to use the port 80 )
 ```bash

     cd   quarkus-certme-extention/ ; \